What is septic tank

 Inspect the septic system

-Regularly inspect the septic tank, distribution box, and drain field for any signs of problems like slow draining, odors, or surfacing wastewater.
+Regularly inspect the septic tank and drain field for any signs of problems, such as slow drainage or sewage odors.

 2. 2